jmanart/Tablix_SubjectTeacher/README.md

 Credits
 -------
-Thanks to Tomaž Šolc for creating this very useful piece of code.
+Thanks to Tomaz Solc for creating this very useful piece of code.